Welcome

 In November 2025 Gloucestershire NHS suspended their home birth service.

-From April 20th, changes to postnatal services have been implemented across Gloucestershire.
+From April 20th, changes to postnatal services were implemented across Gloucestershire.
 Instead of home visits by midwives who have often been supporting people throughout their pregnancy, mothers will be required to attend clinic-based appointments with maternity support workers who they may never have met before.
 These changes were introduced without full consultation, comprehensive risk assessment or any statement to the public, and with just three days' notice for staff.

 And local NHS bosses have told staff - but not the public - about plans for a single on-call team of up to four midwives to cover all home births and community birth units across Gloucestershire.